Unification of integrability in supersymmetric gauge theories: Integrable lattice models from four-dimensional Chern--Simons theory

 Although the form of the R-matrix generally depends on the location $p \in E$ of the surface operator in which the Wilson lines are placed, for a suitable choice of holomorphic frames this dependence disappears.
 (We implicitly assumed that such a choice was made when we wrote down the Yang--Baxter equation above.)
 This is because if we change the location of the surface operator from $p$ to $p'$, the associated bundles over $E \setminus \{p\}$ change to new bundles over $E \setminus \{p'\}$, but the two sets of bundles are isomorphic on $E \setminus \{p,p'\}$ since they are both isomorphic there to the set of bundles we originally had before the introduction of the surface operator.
 It follows that there exists a choice of holomorphic frames on the relevant bundles with respect to which the form of the R-matrix remains unchanged under the shift in the location, at all point in $E \setminus \{p, p'\}$, hence on the whole~$E$.

-Let us call the field configuration for this surface operator the \emph{$(N,1)$ background}, and denote by $R^{(N,1)}$ the R-matrix for the crossing of two Wilson lines in the vector representation in this background:
+Let us call the field configuration for this surface operator the \emph{$(N,1)$ background}, and let $R^{(N,1)}$ denote the R-matrix for the crossing of two Wilson lines in the vector representation in this background:

 The associated bundle over $E \setminus \{p\}$ has holomorphic sections

 (We have to be a little careful about the choice of the counter for the integral in the exponent because of the singularity of $A$.)
 With respect to the holomorphic frame $(\st_i)_{i=1}^N$, we have $A_\zb = 0$ identically and the dependence on the location of the surface operator disappears.
 In this frame $R^{(N,1)}$ is an $\End(\C^N \otimes \C^N)$-valued meromorphic function with the quasi-periodicity property